pierrepriot/beamit/README.md

 # beamit
-music streaming service landing page
+music streaming service landing page solution

+this is a font-awesome powered alternative to commercial services like linkfire